therajatg/parts/README.md

 # Parts

 Parts is a component library, using which one can build components at rocket speed.
-Just embed the below link in your HTML and you are ready to go.

 <link
 	rel="stylesheet"